-If I add 2013 as well, which was a stinker for me, then the main portfolio is just ahead of the UK market – 58% vs 51% – but it substantially trails the global market’s 87%.
-My pension returned 80% over those six years.
+If I add in 2013, which was a stinker for me, then the main portfolio is just ahead of the UK market — 58% vs 51% — but it substantially trails the global market’s 88%.
+My pension returned 80% over the last six years.

-Given that I’ve consciously derisked my portfolio over the last couple of years if I can beat both the UK and global indices by a total of, say, 10-15% over rolling five-year periods from now on then I would be more than happy.
+Given that I’ve consciously derisked my portfolio over the last couple of years if I can beat global stock market returns by a total of, say, 10-15% over rolling five-year periods from now on then I would be more than happy.

 A number of my holdings helped my overall return this year – Fundsmith and Lindsell Train have both done well, as has Caledonia.
 The likes of Baronsmead and the infrastructure funds have also helped to steady the ship.